 The Data Window presents a JTable containing the actual cells of the Apparent Table (Section 3).
-You can display it using the Table Data (
+You can display it using the Table Data ( ) button when the chosen table is selected in the

 Control Window's Table List.

 You can scroll around the table in the usual way.
 In most cases you can edit cells by double-clicking in them, though some cells (e.g. ones containing arrays rather than scalars) cannot currently be edited.
 If it looks like an edit has taken place, it has.